Xert Full Glossary with Description

 The forecast chart displays your projected training towards your Target Event or Goal at a quick glance.
 Hovering over various aspects of the forecast chart will also reflect information about your training load, estimated weekly training time, form & focus power.

-The slider’s range is from -60 and +60 and it works by adjusting your current overall Form.
-For example, if you slide your Freshness Feedback to +10, Form will be increased by +10, and more freshness will be added to your Training Status data.
-Additionally, the Difficulty Score used by XATA to recommend workouts will also be increased by 10.
+The slider’s range extends from -60 to +60, affecting your current overall Form.
+For instance, if you set your Freshness Feedback to +10, your Form will increase by 10, indicating greater freshness in your Training Status data.
+Consequently, the Difficulty Score used by XATA to recommend workouts will also rise by 10.

-Note: Freshness Feedback only impacts today’s training recommendations.
+This slider impacts only today’s training recommendations.
 To manage how the system calculates day-to-day freshness, use the Recovery Demands slider.

 For more details, continue reading here.